 X-T100 | Who Is It For

-The X-T100 is probably the coolest, maybe best entry level APS-C camera out there . . . maybe.
+The X-T100 is probably the coolest, maybe best entry-level APS-C camera out there . . . maybe.
 It’s basically a Fujifilm X-A5 with a viewfinder that you pay $100 dollars more for.
-This means, it’s an absolutely fantastic little run and gun camera for someone who wants to get into photography and start taking better photos.
+This means it’s an absolutely fantastic little run-and-gun camera for someone who wants to get into photography and start taking better photos.
 Like the X-A5, the image quality is there and it’s fully compatible with all of Fujifilm’s awesome lenses and even works very well with manual lenses.
 An overall great starting point for someone jumping into the mirrorless camera world.

-If you’re looking to get into a camera system and you really can’t spend more than $700, than this is probably your best option, simply because the mirrorless APS-C lens echo system Fujifilm has built is unmatched.
+If you’re looking to get into a camera system and you really can’t spend more than $700, then this is probably your best option, simply because the mirrorless APS-C lens echo system Fujifilm has built is unmatched.

 The only other camera I think is very compelling (if you catch it on sale), is the Canon M50.
 You will be missing out on all those great Fujifilm lenses for future upgrades and the M50 does feel a little cheap in comparison to the X-T100, but it does overall outperform this camera.
 But . . . what about Sony?
 Sony cameras are cool.
-I use to have the A6300 and loved it, but sold it because my Fujifilm cameras were just better and keep getting better with the new lenses Fujifilm keeps adding.
+I use to have the A6300 and loved it, but sold it because my Fujifilm cameras were just better and kept getting better with the new lenses Fujifilm keeps adding.
 The Sony A6000 is still relevant it’s just Sony seems to have turned their back on their APS-C cameras and lenses lately, but I imagine they have some really cool APS-C gear brewing that they’ll announce once the A7III hype dies down a little.